Do you have Japanese friends? If you have, what do you think about their English?

 1. Japanese grammar is quite different from English grammar

 By the way, Japanese Kanji is basically different from Chinese Kanji.
 Well, I will post about it in another opportunity.
-Anyway, I’d like to tell you that there are not Japanese characters which express only consonants, so we don’t get used to catch the sounds of a consonant only.
+Anyway, I’d like to tell you that there are not Japanese letters which express only consonants, so we don’t get used to catch the sounds of a consonant only.

-3. Japanese unique intonation
+3. Unique intonation

 4. The length of the sound